 The Company tests goodwill and indefinite-lived intangible assets for impairment on an annual basis or more frequently as facts and circumstances change, as required by ASC Topic 350, Intangibles - Goodwill and Other ("ASC 350").
 The goodwill impairment test has three steps: a qualitative review and a two-step quantitative method.
 The preliminary step allows for a qualitative analysis to determine the likelihood of impairment.
 If the qualitative review results in a more likely than not probability of impairment, the first quantitative step is required.
 The first step identifies potential impairments by comparing the fair value of a reporting unit with its carrying value, including goodwill.
 The fair values can be determined based on a combination of valuation techniques including the expected present value of future cash flows, a market multiple approach, and a comparable transaction approach.
 If the fair value of a reporting unit exceeds the carrying value, goodwill is not considered impaired and the second step is not necessary.
 If the carrying value of a reporting unit exceeds the fair value, the second step calculates the possible impairment loss by comparing the implied fair value of goodwill with the carrying value.
 If the implied fair value of the goodwill is less than the carrying value, an impairment charge is recorded.
-In fiscal 2016, a qualitative fair value analysis was used to determine the likelihood of goodwill impairment for the Company's one reporting unit.
-The analysis for goodwill did not result in an impairment charge during fiscal 2016, 2015, or 2014.
+In fiscal 2016, a qualitative fair value analysis for goodwill did not result in an impairment charge during fiscal 2016, 2015, or 2014.